lowrank/nsf-template/README.md

-# nsf-template
+# NSF Template

-template for nsf submission
+This repository provdes a LaTEX template for NSF full proposal submission.
+The template automatically converts into separate files with ``subfiles`` package.